Btodhunter/blog_posts/anchore_inline_scan.md

 With this new functionality, we hope to provide another approach for users to get deep analysis, scanning and policy evaluation capabilities of anchore in situations where operating an central anchore-engine service is impractical.

 # Using the inline_scan script
-We have included a wrapper script for easily interacting with our inline-scan container.
-The only requirements to run the inline_scan script are Docker & BASH.
+To make using our inline-scan container as easy as possible, we have provided a simple wrapper script called inline_scan.
+The only requirements to run the inline_scan script is the ability to execute Docker commands & bash.
+We host a versioned copy of this script that can be downloaded directly with curl and executed in a bash pipeline, providing you with image inspection, reporting and policy enforcement with one command.

 To run the script on your workstation, use the following command syntax.

   ```
-  curl -s https://ci-tools.anchore.io/inline_scan-v0.3.3 | bash -s -- [options] <IMAGE_NAME>
+  curl -s https://ci-tools.anchore.io/inline_scan-v0.3.3 | bash -s -- [options] IMAGE_NAME(s)
   ```

 ### inline_scan options